 Presentation of the LL.M. in Competition Law and Economics

-With the creation of the Brussels School of Competition (BSC) in 2010, the Federation of Enterprises in Belgium (FEB) launched the first Brussels-based course ever devoted entirely to competition law and economics.
+With the creation of the Brussels School (BSC) in 2010, the Federation of Enterprises in Belgium (FEB) launched the first Brussels-based course ever devoted entirely to competition law and economics.

 Over the last 5 years, the BSC programme attracted about 400 participants, thereby confirming the strong demand for professional training in competition law and economics.
 Interestingly, the background of our students is very diverse: corporate lawyers, civil servants, economic consultants and foreign students.

 Brussels is not only home to the European Commission and a key meeting place for national competition enforcement authorities, it also serves as the European headquarters for major Belgian and international businesses, law firms and economic consultancies.
 As a result, Brussels is unquestionably one of the world’s antitrust capitals.

 The BSC capitalises on this wealth of competition expertise to offer a specialised study programme in EU competition law and economics.

 In recent years, demand for professional training in competition law (conferences, seminars, workshops, etc.) has increased exponentially, driven to a large extent by the challenges posed by (i) the growing influence of economic theory in competition proceedings; and (ii) the importance of competition « compliance » within companies.
 Given the current economic context, competition lawyers have also been eager to supplement their substantive knowledge and hone their professional skills.